drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/08.maintaining/docs.md

     category: docs
 ---

+** Important: You must use Composer to update Drupal Core, Drupal Commerce and all contributed modules.
+Otherwise, your site will break.
+Also, you should always back up your site before starting an update procedure. **

 In order to keep Drupal Commerce and your other installed modules up-to-date, you can use Composer to produce a list of outdated modules with the Composer `outdated` command: